 Previous winners include EMI Ltd, who in 1972 developed the CT Scanner, a vital medical device that can now be found in almost every hospital in the developed world.
 In 2002 Cambridge Display Technologies won the MacRobert Award for their light emitting polymer displays, which are now used extensively in televisions and smart phones.
-Last year’s winner, Microsoft Research, won the prize for the human motion capture system used in Kinect for Xbox 360.
+Last year's winner, Jaguar Land Rover, won the prize its Evoque SUV.

 John Robinson FREng (Chair)

-Previously Chairman and Chief Executive of Smith & Nephew plc, Chairman of George Wimpey plc, Railtrack plc, Low and Bonar plc, UK Coal plc and Consort Medical plc.
-Operating Partner, Duke Street Capital
+Chairman, Abbeyfield Society; previously Chairman and Chief Executive of Smith & Nephew plc; Chairman, George Wimpey plc, Railtrack plc, Low and Bonar plc, UK Coal plc and Consort Medical plc; Operating Partner, Duke Street Capital

-Formerly Director, Strategy & Planning, The Royal Academy of Engineering
+Chairman, The MacRobert Trust; formerly Director, Strategy & Planning, the Royal Academy of Engineering

 Professor Nicholas Cumpsty FREng